top of page

 San Jose ADHD Care for High-Functioning Adults, Students, and Late Diagnosis

-Many patients in San Jose come to Dr. Lee after years of struggling with focus, procrastination, organization, and follow-through while trying to manage work, school, and daily responsibilities.
-Some are professionals—including hardware engineers in North San Jose, tech leaders at companies like Cisco or Adobe, and business owners in Willow Glen—balancing demanding roles and family life.
-Others are students or older teens trying to understand why effort does not always translate into consistency.
-Many are adults whose ADHD was missed earlier because they were capable, hardworking, and able to compensate.
-This practice is designed specifically for patients who want a careful evaluation from a physician with focused expertise in ADHD.
+Many patients in San Jose come to Dr. Lee after years of struggling with focus, procrastination, organization, time management, and follow-through while managing demanding work, school, and family responsibilities.
+Some are hardware engineers in North San Jose, technology leaders at companies such as Cisco or Adobe, or business owners in Willow Glen.
+Others are college students at San José State University or nearby Santa Clara University, as well as older teens attending schools such as Leland High School, Willow Glen High School, Evergreen Valley High School, or Silver Creek High School, who are trying to understand why sustained effort does not always lead to consistent results.
+For many adults, ADHD was missed earlier because they were capable, hardworking, and able to compensate for their symptoms.
+Dr. Lee’s practice is designed for patients seeking a careful, physician-led ADHD evaluation from a psychiatrist with focused expertise in subtle, complex, and later-diagnosed presentations.

 A Careful ADHD Evaluation, Not Just a Quick Screening